 Step 2: You describe your product or product idea to the sourcing agent.

 Step 3: The sourcing specialist researches 5-10 suppliers for you that meet your requirements for quality, price, scope of services, delivery time and ethical aspects (working conditions, factory safety etc).

 Step 4: You choose a supplier from the list your sourcing agent provides.

 Step 6: You get your product with all the specifications you wanted.
-Yeah!
-Many sourcing agencies offer more services besides just connecting you to a supplier.

-Which types of Sourcing Agents exist?
+Which Types of Sourcing Agents Are There?